The economic effects of nonlinear health dynamics: estimates from a dynamic life-cycle model: Health: measurement and dynamics

-Following \citet{de2020nonlinear}, after estimating the nonlinear health process using \cite{ABB2017}'s procedure we simulate health histories and discretize the persistent and transitory components of health at each age and then compute the transition matrices for the persistent component.
-See the External appendix for additional details and descriptions of the estimation of the canonical health and income processes, mortality rates, and wealth profiles.
+Following \citet{de2020nonlinear}, after estimating the health process using \citeauthor*{ABB2017}'s procedure, we simulate 100{,}000 health histories and discretize the persistent $(\eta)$, transitory $(\varepsilon)$ and fixed-effect $(\zeta)$ components of health at each age using non–equally spaced grids.
+The grid size is set to $N_\eta=19$ for the persistent component, to $N_\varepsilon=7$ for the transitory component and to $N_\zeta=3$ for the time invariant heterogeneity.

-To define the Bellman Equation, let the state space be $X_t=\left\{a_t, e_t, h_t,p_t\right\}$.
-The dynamic programming problem for workers is to maximize over hours worked and next period's assets the Bellman equation: